 Maybe your schedule is too chaotic.
 Or maybe you can't afford a gym membership.
 Or maybe you simply don't enjoy sports or aerobics classes or running on a treadmill.
 But even if you don't carve out time each day to work out, you can still get — and stay — in shape.

 There are lots of ways to sneakily burn calories and tone muscle.
 The important thing is to get moving and get your heart pumping.
 And if you're enjoying yourself, you'll be more likely to stick with an activity than if you view exercise as hard work, or have to drive to the gym to work out.

-With that in mind, here are some tips on how to get the health benefits of exercise without feeling like you’re exercising:
+With that in mind, here are 5 tips on how to get the health benefits of exercise without feeling like you're breaking a sweat:

 Can't carve out time to catch up with your friends or exercise?